Mark W. Smith

 SELECTED ACADEMIC ARTICLES

-- “Violence in the Streets?
+- Texas Tech Law Review, “Violence in the Streets?
 Probably Not.
 Can State Actors Satisfy the Heightened Tiers of Scrutiny Standards of Review Using Contemporary Criminological Studies in Heller/McDonald Challenges?”
-SSRN-id3545087 (2018)
+SSRN-id3545087 (2020) (accepted to Texas Tech Law Review, Volume 53, 2020)

 - “Fischer’s Fallacies and Firearms in America: What Can David Hackett Fischer’s Historical Fallacies and Paradigms Teach Us About the Constitutional Text, History and Tradition?”
 SSRN-id544522 (2019)